Gallon: A unit of volume. A U.S. gallon has 231 cubic inches or 3.785 liters.

 Glazing: A covering of transparent or translucent material (typically glass or plastic) used for admitting light.

 Global Warming: An increase in the near surface temperature of the Earth.
-Global warming has occurred in the distant past as the result of natural influences, but the term is most often used to refer to the warming predicted to occur as a result of increased emissions of greenhouse gases.
+Global warming has occurred in the distant past as the result of natural influences, but the term is most often used to refer to the warming predicted to occur as a result of increased emissions of greenhouse gasses.
 Scientists generally agree that the Earth's surface has warmed by about 1 degree Fahrenheit in the past 140 years.
-The Intergovernmental Panel on Climate Change (IPCC) recently concluded that increased concentrations of greenhouse gases are causing an increase in the Earth's surface temperature and that increased concentrations of sulfate aerosols have led to relative cooling in some regions, generally over and downwind of heavily industrialized areas.
+The Intergovernmental Panel on Climate Change (IPCC) recently concluded that increased concentrations of greenhouse gasses are causing an increase in the Earth's surface temperature and that increased concentrations of sulfate aerosols have led to relative cooling in some regions, generally over and downwind of heavily industrialized areas.

 Global Warming Potential (GWP): This is the impact of greenhouse gas emissions which contribute to the ‘greenhouse effect.’
-Elevated concentrations of greenhouse gases contribute to global warming and increased climate variability.
+Elevated concentrations of greenhouse gasses contribute to global warming and increased climate variability.
 Also referred to as Climate Change.

 Gooseneck: A portion of a water service connection between the distribution system water main and a meter.
 It is sometimes called a pigtail.